Seafood Pasta (Italian Frutti di Mare Recipe)

 Seafood pasta on a white plate and platter with silverware.

-How to clean Shellfish
+How to Clean Shellfish

 • Mussels and clams, if you are also using clams require some special handling.
 You want to get live shellfish from the store.
 I don’t mind using previously frozen shrimp and scallops for this recipe, but mussels and clams taste much better fresh for this recipe.